Diagonal Pinstripe Scarf

 Materials

-- Main Color (MC): 3 skeins of Purl Soho’s Line Weight, 100% merino wool.
-Each skein is 494 yards/ 100 grams; approximately 1482 yards required.
+- Main Color (MC): 3 skeins of Purl Soho’s Line Weight, 100% merino wool yarn.
+Each skein of this fingering weight yarn is 494 yards/ 100 grams; approximately 1482 yards required.
 We used the color Heirloom White.

 - Contrast Color (CC): 1 skein of Line Weight; approximately 38 yards required.
 We used the color Dark Loam.